Sidd0605/Hotel-Management-System/README.md

 # Hotel-Management-System using Python and MYSQL

-Hotel Management System

 This project is a Hotel Management System created using Python and Tkinter for the graphical user interface.
 It allows the user to choose between two roles: Manager and Customer.
 Based on the role selected, different features and functionalities are available.

-Features
+## Features

-Manager Login:
+Manager Interface(similar to customer interface but with additional features:
 Access to manage rooms, bookings, and customer information.

 Customer Interface: